allegro/allegro.tech/_posts/2019-10-28-team-tourism-case-studies-2.md

 process, which is a responsible task, due to its criticality and complexity of architecture.

 During the tourism, the thing I paid attention to was the work culture of the team.
-At Allegro, every team is on duty over its services, but in Skylab, it is extended to the extreme.
+At Allegro, every team is on duty over its services, but in my "new" team, it was extended to the extreme.
 The use of such a critical service as Hermes requires from the team a lot of concentration and in-depth knowledge, predicting possible problems, and expressing their response to them.
 Nevertheless, the team works in a great, friendly atmosphere.
 Every month, a kind of two-day hackathon is organised, during which everyone uses new technology or algorithms and later shares the results of their work.
 This is a